Photo: Cook Islands News

 Cook Islanders are very religious...but who says religion can't be fun?!
 Gospel days are public holidays for celebrating the arrival of Christianity.
 Events are organised by the Cook Islands Christian Church (CICC) and the churches themselves compete against each other to put on the best show.
 Islanders dress up, stage elaborate dramas or "nuku", sing, dance, play music and generally have a great time.

 2023 was particularly special with a two day celebration on Rarotonga of the bi-centenary of the arrival of Christianity on the capital island and special events on Mitiaro, Mauke and Atiu where they celebrated 200 years since the arrival of Christianity on their own islands.
-2024 is particularly special for Mangaia when their own unique bicentennial celebrations take place in June.
+2024 was particularly special for Mangaia when the island had its own unique bicentennial celebrations in June.

 Photos: Cook Islands News